2 Colorado men arrested in cryptocurrency mining scheme

 The wire fraud conspiracy charge carries a maximum potential penalty of 20 years in prison, and a fine of up to $250,000.
 The conspiracy to sell unregistered securities charge carries a maximum penalty of five years in prison and a fine up to $250,000, the Attorney's Office said.

-Anyone who believes they may be a victim may visit www.justice.gov/usao-nj/bitclub or the Department of Justice’s large case website www.justice.gov/largecases.
+Anyone who believes they may be a victim may visit justice.gov/usao-nj/bitclub or the Department of Justice’s large case website justice.gov/largecases.
 There, victims can find more information about the case, including a questionnaire for victims to fill out and submit.

 SUGGESTED VIDEOS | Local stories from 9NEWS